About Me

 Contact

-Feel free to email me, I am more than happy to discuss about my work!
+Feel free to email me, I am more than happy to collaborate!

 Email: rb941[at]exeter.ac.uk